Interacting Quantum Fields on de Sitter Space: A detailed summary

 is presented in Sect.~\ref{sec:7.2}.
 The free de Sitter vacuum state for the canonical quantum dynamical system is described in Theorem~\ref{th:7.2.2}.
 The local von Neumann algebras associated to open intervals on the circle $S^1$ are hyperfinite type III$_1$ factors (Theorem~\ref{th:7.2.4}).
 The proof of this result is due to Figliolini and Guido; it uses the fact that the net of local von Neumann algebras is regular from the inside and from the outside (Proposition~\ref{l6.1}).
 The canonical net of local von Neumann algebras satisfies finite speed of propagation (Theorem~\ref{fst-theorem}),

 and the time-slice axiom (Theorem~\ref{p6.1}).
 Euclidean fields on the sphere are described in Sect.~\ref{sec:7.3}.
 Euclidean Haag--Kastler axioms for the free field are stated in Theorem~\ref{th:7.3.1}.
-A Euclidean Reeh-Schlieder theorem is formulated (Theorem~\ref{E-RS}).
 The Markov property (Theorem~\ref{pre-martheo}) implies reflection positivity (Theorem~\ref{martheo}).
 Reflection positive state are introduced in Definition~\ref{def:7.3.7}.
 The Euclidean Fock vacuum state is reflection positive (Corollary~\ref{cor:7.3.8}).

 Chapter~\ref{ch:8} is dedicated to a construction of the \emph{interacting vacuum state}.
 In order to make the polynomial interactions well defined, an ultra-violet renormalisation is necessary.
 In two space-time dimension, this can be achieved by normal ordering monomials, setting